Menu

 Death in Service payout is typically between two and four times the annual earnings, and you’ll need to determine if that’s enough security for your family members if you pass away suddenly.

-In most cases, the money you receive from the death in service policy is tax-free to the beneficiaries of your policy.
+In most cases, the money you receive from the death-in-service policy is tax-free to the beneficiaries of your policy.

 Who Can Apply for Death in Service Cover?